WaiveCar/WaiveTelem/packages/plug-provision/README.md

 #### NOTES: If you want to provision a plug that is provisioned already, delete its associated certificate first from the aws console as the private key will be changed.

-- Connect to the device via Atmel-Ice, and insert the SD
+- Connect to the device via both Atmel-Ice and USB.
+Insert the SD to your computer.

 ```bash
 ./provision.sh